 Because we’ve got so many excellent ski areas, you don’t have to decide between a polished, high-tech, well-groomed ski resort or the old-school, it’s-only-about-the-snow ski area.
 Colorado offers you the chance to spend a day in either world or find somewhere that includes the best of both.
 Visit a resort that offers valet parking and warm cookies at the base or one where “après ski” means lawn chairs in the parking lot.
 With award-winning terrain parks and wide and deep bowls, groomed trails that go for miles and limitless immaculate backcountry acres, gentle beginner-friendly runs and expert-style steeps at almost every mountain, you can have it all.

 4. No-Guilt Vacations: It’s Easy Being Green

 Colorado’s resorts are leading the green revolution with award-winning conservation programs to help ensure their slopes stay healthy for generations of snow-seeking vacationers to come.
 In fact, several of the state’s ski areas offset not just a little, but every single kilowatt of their energy use through the purchase of renewable energy (wind, solar and water).
 Indeed, many of the state’s other ski areas offset portions of their energy this way, and the number doing so — and the amount they’re saving — increases every year.
 Colorado ski areas are also thinking of creative ways to ensure they’re doing their part to preserve our natural playground.
 Of course, they all recycle, work to reduce greenhouse gas emissions, use energy-efficient lightbulbs where possible and encourage alternative transportation.
-But they don’t stop there, and here are a few examples:

 5. While Everyone Else is on the Slopes, Non-Skiers Can Be…